Show your love for Sheen. Support thought and culture that nurtures your mind and nourishes your soul.

 Festival Opening – Showcase of Catholic Theatre Companies & Conversation with Artistic Directors

-Join us for an evening that features some of the most prominent Catholic theatre companies in New York City, including Turn To Flesh, Xavier, Magis, and Storm, as they showcase excerpts from current shows and engage in a talkback on the importance of theatre with a Catholic vision in today’s cultural landscape.
+Join us for an evening that features some of the most prominent Catholic theatre companies in New York City, including Turn To Flesh, Xavier, Magis, Storm, and The Christians, as they showcase excerpts from current shows and engage in a talkback on the importance of theatre with a Catholic vision in today’s cultural landscape.
 The showcase and talkback will be followed by a cocktail reception.

-Staged Reading – El Coquí Espectacular and the Bottle of Doom by Matt Barbot, directed by Victoria Collado
+Staged Reading – El Coquí Espectacular and the Bottle of Doom by Matt Barbot

 followed by Q&A